 Placental examination should be undertaken in an appropriate laboratory environment.
 Provision should be made for macroscopic and microscopic photography as placentas from pregnancy losses may be discussed at local perinatal mortality meetings and visual information may assist the discussion.
-If injection studies are to be undertaken on monochorionic twin placentas, appropriate equipment, solutions (agar) and dyes should be available.
+If injection studies are to be undertaken on monochorionic twin placentas, a microwave oven to make agar solution and coloured tissuemarking dyes, syringes and cannulae should be available.